Creating the New “Mother Line:” Birthing a World that Values Women

 - an abandonment of them

-Some may react with hostility, manipulation and judgement.
+Some may react with hostility, manipulation, and judgment.
 In such situations, it’s important to remember that their negative reaction to your growth and evolution is an impersonal trigger of their own unhealed wounds.